GeorgeSmile/project_repo/README.md

 DESIGN:
 ---------
 I followed the Project_week sheets and googled any issues and problems I came across, or if there was a method I wanted to implement adn did not know how to do it.
-I collaborated with other students, discovering new methods as we learned together.
+I collaborated with other students, discovering and sharing new methods as we learned together.
 I dedicated 1 hour of project time after our classes for the day had ended.
 Although some days I was unable to commit to this.

 I was unable to meet the requirements for unit-testing as I was focused on getting everything else done and understanding things properly, I did not have time to go abck to this subject.